 STF participation is open to anyone who identifies as a victim/survivor of sexual abuse/violence or as the partner or family member of a victim/survivor of sexual violence.
-Members are not expected to publicly identify themselves as a survivor.
+Members are not required to publicly identify themselves as a survivor.
 Members each contribute to the Task Force in their own way.
 Please note that this is not a support group, and the STF is also unfortunately not an avenue to change the outcome of a specific case.
 STF members should be at a place in their healing processes where they have received supportive services and are able to positively contribute to the group’s mission.

 Members of the STF participate in our mission to end sexual violence by assisting with projects:

 - Reviewing CCASA brochures and materials

 - Providing CCASA with feedback regarding programs and services